pablomarquez76/ESP8266SAM_ES/README.md

 # ESP8266SAM_ES
-Speech synthesis for ESP8266 and ESP-32 using ported SAM code in Spanish
+Speech synthesis for ESP8266 and ESP32 using ported SAM code in Spanish.

 The code was modified from https://github.com/earlephilhower/ESP8266SAM